-Pollling tools are a great way to break up a lecture and to get students thinking and interacting, while enabling you to more effectively support their learning through gaining valuable information on their understanding (Trumbull and Lash, 2013).
+Polling tools are a great way to break up a lecture and to get students thinking and interacting, while enabling you to more effectively support their learning through gaining valuable information on their understanding (Trumbull and Lash, 2013).

 The use of polling tools typically involves the teacher asking questions for which immediate feedback is provided.
 Initially, students response systems used dedicated devices or 'clickers', but today they increasingly make use of students' smartphones.
-There are now a large number of Web services that allow teachers to ask multiple-choice questions to their students, collect the responses anonymously in real time and display a summary of the results.
+There are now a large number of web services that allow teachers to ask multiple-choice questions to their students, collect the responses anonymously in real time and display a summary of the results.

-- combines multiple choice, free text and word cloud polls with end-of-event feedback surveys.
+Vevox has a lot of functionalities and it combines multiple choice, free text and word cloud polls with end-of-event feedback surveys.

 Benefits for teaching and learning